-Debbie is a keen athlete with an affinity for long distance events which have included marathons, triathlons, Tough Mudders, a half ironman, an Etape du Tour long distance cycling event and a multiday mountain marathon in the Scottish Highlands.
+Debbie is a keen athlete with an affinity for long distance events.
 Although training time is limited now with youngsters and work she still enjoys getting out for regular runs with friends and has recently learned to row.
 These days, the outdoors are enjoyed as a family, preferably in a canoe or tent in the middle of nowhere.

 Debbie teaches mindfulness as an occupational therapist registered with the Royal College of Occupational Therapists and regulated through the Health and Care Professions Council.
 She is listed as a Mindfulness Teacher with the British Association of Mindfulness Based Approaches having the met the Good Practice Guidelines to teach mindfulness to the highest standard.
 She has regular contact with a supervisor through the Mindfulness Network CIC and is insured to teach mindfulness in private practice.

 What people say: